Jollerprutt/proxmox-node/README.md

 - [ ] Update Proxmox OS and enable turnkeylinux templates

 ## 1. Proxmox OS Installation
 Each proxmox node requires two hard disks.
+Basically one for OS and one as a Proxmox ZFS shared storage disk.

-SCSi and SATA controllers device file name are sda,sdb,sdc and so on.
-So disk one is often device sda but this is subject to types of hardware so best check.
-Here we refer to SATA disk devices as sdx.
-The Proxmox OS disk requires a 120 Gb SSD disk.
-You can use a USB dom if you want to.
+SCSi and SATA controllers device file names are sda,sdb,sdc and so on.
+So disk one is often device sda but in some hardware its not so best check.
+So here we refer to SATA disk devices as sdx.
+The Proxmox OS disk requires a minimum of 60 Gb but a 120 Gb SSD disk is about the smallest these days.
+You can use a USB dom if you want to but a stock USB thumbdrive or SDcard is not recommended because Proxmox has a fair amount of Read/Write activity.

-Disk two (sdx) I recommend a 500 Gb SSD which will be used as Proxmox ZFS shared storage disk for the cluster.
+Disk two (sdx) we recommend a 500 Gb SSD which will be used as a Proxmox ZFS shared storage disk for the cluster.
 But my installation uses a 250 Gb SSD.

 Create your Proxmox installation USB media (instructions [here](https://pve.proxmox.com/wiki/Install_from_USB_Stick)), set your nodes bios boot loader order to Hard Disk first / USB second (so you can boot from your proxmox installation USB media), and install proxmox.